Code-Institute-Submissions/Stream2-Project-1/README.md

 ## How was the project tested

 ### Testing code quality
-I validated the HTML used through https://validator.w3.org but an aspect of the framwork syntax did conforming to HTML standards: href="{{ url_for ('static', filename='abc')}}" and on the data page a warning was given regarding a section not having a heading, but the decision not to have one was a design choice not an oversight.
+I validated the HTML used through https://validator.w3.org but their were two exceptions.
+The first was one aspect of the flask framwork syntax didn't conform to HTML standards: href="{{ url_for ('static', filename='abc')}}" which showed as an error.
+The second was the data page recieved a warning due to an HTML section not having a heading, but the decision not to have one was a design choice not an oversight.

 ### Testing Responsive Design:
 I have tested the website, across different devices, different browsers and different Operating Systems, to ensure that the site adapts cleanly/neatly to the different device criteria, summary of what I tested is below (limited to what I had available):